 I will list those that I photographed.
 There are others present that avoided me – Lions being the most obvious ones.
 The most notable animals that I saw were Leopard, Honey Badger (on two separate occasions) and a pack of 9 Wild Dogs.
 I also came across Otters, Wart Hogs, Baboons, Tree Squirrels, Giraffes, Slender Mongooses, Banded Mongooses, Zebra and Wildebeest.
-The animals spotted while on safaris in Chobe National Park are quite sparse.
-For this reason I have only included one safari in our itinerary.
-It could be possible (depending on numbers) to swap a riverboat session for a second safari if preferred.
+The animals spotted while on safaris in Chobe National Park can be quite sparse on occasions.
+For this reason I have only included one land safari for every 3 sessions on the river in our itinerary.
+We will request more riverboat sessions if they are available.

 African Darters, Egrets, Cormorants, Herons

 I have grouped these together as they are all present in large numbers along the riverbanks.
 They are all found either perched or standing like statues while waiting for an unsuspecting fish to pass by.
 Most of these are quite tolerant towards our boats and will offer quality static shots as well as the inevitable in flight photograph.
 The Darters have amazing colours first thing in the morning when that special first light hits them.
 We regularly saw two types of Cormorant –the White Chested Cormorant and the Reed Cormorant.
 We photographed Little Egret, Great Egret, Slaty Egret and Cattle Egret.
 Heron species included the Grey Heron, Squacco Heron, Green Backed Heron, Goliath Heron, Black Heron, Black Capped Night Heron and the Purple Heron.